Updated September 20, 2025

 “The Ikon Pass really dominates in Utah,” Alli said.
 “Some of my favorite resorts anywhere are there.”

-There are numerous Utah mountains on the Ikon Pass — Alta, Snowbird — but Deer Valley, right next to Park City, stands out.
+There are numerous Utah mountains on the Ikon Pass—Alta, Snowbird—but Deer Valley, right next to Park City, stands out.
 It’s a great family mountain, with lots of groomers, manicured bumps and mellower terrain.
 Plus, the ski school and private instruction here are excellent.
 (Both of Alli’s kids learned to ski at Deer Valley.)

-Fora Perks at The Goldener Hirsch, Auberge Resorts Collection
+The Goldener Hirsch, Auberge Resorts Collection:

 Colorado: Aspen Snowmass